dannykryan/harvest-budget-report/README.md

 ### Folder and Recipients

-- **Production/Development:**
+- **Use Dummy Data:**
-  The project is now supplied with Dummy data which can be used for testing when you dont have access to a Harvest account ID opr access token.
-  You will still need to provide a Google Drive folder ID and email address which can be set in the 'Script Properties' section of the script near the top of the main 'productionScript.gs' file.
-  The project is now supplied with Dummy data which can be used for testing when you dont have access to a Harvest account ID opr access token.
+  The project is now supplied with Dummy data which can be used for testing when you dont have access to a Harvest account ID or access token.
   You will still need to provide a Google Drive folder ID and email address which can be set in the 'Script Properties' section of the script near the top of the main 'productionScript.gs' file.

 ---